sagemath/sagewiki_to_gh-2022-10-10/days102.md

 '''TODO: Please put more information about yourselves here if you wish.'''

- * Deborah O. Ajayi, Univ. of Ibadan
+ * Deborah O. Ajayi, Acting Head of Department and Reader  (Associate Professor) of Mathematics, University of Ibadan, Ibadan.

- * Ini Adinya, Univ. of Ibadan
+ * Ini Adinya, Lecturer in Mathematics, University of Ibadan

 == Venue ==

-'''TBD'''
+Department of Mathematics, University of Ibadan, Ibadan, NIGERIA

 == The event ==